bernademir/Appcent-News-App/README.md

 # Appcent News App

+This project allows you to fetch articles from the News API and search for keywords.<br>

 Bottom Navigation Bar <br>
 Navigation <br>
 RxJava 2 (working with a large amount of data) <br>